sanovskiy/vokoba/README_EN.md

 | Purple     | korivixi         | `kor-i-vix-i`   | emotion-color                 | A complex, “emotional” color.                                |
 | Orange     | kavivixi         | `kav-i-vix-i`   | flow-color                    | The color of flowing lava, molten metal, dawn or dusk.       |
 | Brown      | terivixi         | `ter-i-vix-i`   | earth-color                   | The color of soil, ground, and stone.                        |

+## License

+Vokoba and its documentation are licensed under CC BY 4.0